Sushil-Rahatole/NotesApp-Frontend/replit.md

-# SPPU Notes & PYQs Hub
+# StudyHub - Quality Notes & PYQs Platform

 ## Overview

-This is a full-stack web application designed for SPPU (Savitribai Phule Pune University) students to access study materials and previous year question papers.
-The application provides a clean, educational interface with filtering capabilities for different academic years and semesters.
+StudyHub is a comprehensive educational platform that provides quality study materials and previous year question papers for university students.
+While initially focused on SPPU (Savitribai Phule Pune University), the platform is designed to expand across multiple universities.
+The application features an encouraging, student-friendly interface with comprehensive filtering capabilities including academic years, semesters, and pattern support.

 ## User Preferences